-Tony Fiorentino, who has held a variety of positions within the HEAT organization since its inception in 1988, begins his twelth year as a regular member of the HEAT broadcast team.
+Tony Fiorentino, who has held a variety of positions within the HEAT organization since its inception in 1988, begins his 12th year as a regular member of the HEAT TV broadcast team.
 Fiorentino, who also serves as the HEAT’s Summer Camp Director, will be teamed with Eric Reid as the color analyst on all HEAT Sun Sports telecasts.
 The duo currently forms the only broadcasting team in the NBA that has been employed by their team since its inception.
-In addition to teaming up to call all the HEAT action on Sun Sports, every spring they host the Reid and Fiorentino Celebrity Golf Classic and VIP Dinner to raise money for Lauren’s Kids and the Dade School’s Athletic Foundation.
+In addition to teaming up to call all the HEAT action on Sun Sports, every spring the duo hosts the Reid and Fiorentino Celebrity Golf Classic and Call of the Game Dinner to raise money for Lauren’s Kids and the Dade School’s Athletic Foundation.
 In October of 2011, Reid and Fiorentino were honored by the Greater Miami Chamber of Commerce with a Lifetime Contribution to Sports Award.

 Prior to coming to Miami, Fiorentino served two years as an assistant coach for the men’s basketball team at Iona College in New Rochelle, NY.
-He joined the Iona staff after eight successful seasons as head coach of the boy’s basketball team at nationally renowned Mt.
+He joined the Iona staff after eight successful seasons as head coach of the boys’ basketball team at nationally renowned Mt.
 Vernon High School, where he led the school to New York Public School State Championships in 1979 and 1981 and compiled a 182-21 record.
 His teams won seven league titles and he earned Coach of the Year honors three times.
 When he resigned to become an assistant at Iona, Fiorentino had the highest winning percentage (.897) among all active high school basketball coaches in New York State.
-He was inducted into the Westchester (NY) Sports Hall of Fame in October 2011!

-After graduating from Dowling (NY) College in 1971, Fiorentino earned a Master’s Degree in Counseling from the University of Bridgeport in 1975.
+After graduating from Dowling (NY) College in 1971, Fiorentino earned a master’s degree in counseling from the University of Bridgeport in 1975.
+He was elected into the Westchester (NY) Sports Hall of Fame in 2011.
 Born in Mt.
-Vernon, NY, he currently resides in Key Biscayne.
+Vernon, NY, Fiorentino currently resides in Key Biscayne.